Lilly King: 2016 Summer Olympics

 At the 2016 US Olympic trials in Omaha, King won both the 100 meter breaststroke and the 200 meter breaststroke, qualifying for the 2016 Summer Olympics in Rio de Janeiro.

 In the 100-meter breaststroke heats, King finished first with a time of 1:05.78 and qualified for the semifinals.
 There she again finished first with a time of 1:05.70.
 The next fastest swimmer was Yuliya Yefimova from Russia, the reigning world champion who had previously served a 16-month doping suspension for failing a 2013 drug test.
 Yefimova also failed a drug test in 2016, but with no research on how long the drug stayed in a person's system, she was not banned or given a suspension.
-As King looked on from the ready room, where swimmers gather before they race, Yefimova won her semifinal and wagged her index finger.
+As King looked on from the ready room, where swimmers gather before they race, Yefimova won her semifinal and wagged her index finger, apparently in imitation of King's own finger wag in an earlier heat.
 After posting the fastest time in the 100 m breaststroke semifinals, King expressed distaste.
 In a post-race interview with NBC and reported on by The New York Times, King said, "You wave your finger No. 1 and you've been caught drug cheating?
 I'm not a fan."
 King went on to win the Olympic gold medal in the 100-meter breaststroke, setting an Olympic record of 1:04.93 in the process.

 In the 200-meter breaststroke heats, King finished 15th with a time of 2:25.89 and qualified for the semifinals.
 She finished 7th in her semifinal with a time of 2:24.59.
 She did not qualify for the final.
 Charlotte Wilder of USA Today said King and Yefimova's rivalry "was heightened by the backstory, the international rivalry, and the high stakes of a final event.
 It was the Olympics at its very, very best."
 Mike Decourcy and Tom Gatto of Sporting News noted the two swimmers "joined the list of the hottest U.S.-Soviet/Russian head-to-heads in sports history."
 As a result of her approach to the 2016 Summer Olympics and her rivalry with Yefimova, Pat Forde of Yahoo!
 Sports said King developed a reputation as being "friendly but fiery, with no filter and no apologies."
 Journalists from The Washington Post and the Associated Press criticized King's treatment of Yefimova.